andreathniah/bucketoftears/_posts/2021-06-21-oscp-review.md

 #### Reliance on Hints vs "Try Harder" Mentality

 Let's have a quick discussion over the use of hints.
 I believe this is a topic that many agonized over while working on difficult boxes.
-While preparing for my own exam, I across this interesting [perspective from u/FearfulFerret](https://www.reddit.com/r/oscp/comments/m29gx4/oscp_practical_advice_for_success/) over at _r/oscp_ as thought that I should share.
+While preparing for my own exam, I came across this interesting [perspective from u/FearfulFerret](https://www.reddit.com/r/oscp/comments/m29gx4/oscp_practical_advice_for_success/) over at _r/oscp_ as thought that I should share.

 > _I decided it would be better to expose myself to as much material as possible in the time before the exam rather than beating my head against wall after wall; this worked well for me, but I think this is an area where everyone will be different. **Looking at hints prioritizes exposing you to as large a variety of enumeration and exploitation techniques as you can.
 Foregoing hints prioritizes your methodology and drive.** Work on whichever seems more meaningful to you._